Analysis | The Health 202: Ambulance providers might get relief in the coronavirus package

 “Based on conversations with health officials, we believe this approach is worthy of serious consideration,” Sens.
 Chris Van Hollen (D-Md.) and Martin Heinrich (D-N.M.) wrote to Jeff Zients, the White House coronavirus coordinator, in a letter shared with The Post.

-Hollen and Heinrich cite data recently published in the New England Journal of Medicine that shows that a single dose of the Pfizer vaccine was 74 percent effective against hospitalization and 72 percent effective against coronavirus-related death between days 14-20 after one dose.
+Van Hollen and Heinrich cite data recently published in the New England Journal of Medicine that shows that a single dose of the Pfizer vaccine was 74 percent effective against hospitalization and 72 percent effective against coronavirus-related death between days 14-20 after one dose.

 OUCH: A California surgeon called into a Zoom court hearing from the operating room.